Student Responsibility for Observing Policies

-- Students desiring to challenge a course should apply to the director of the Testing Center by the fourth week of the quarter.
-The time and procedure to be followed in completing the evaluative process will be announced by the director.
+- Students desiring to challenge a course should apply to the Testing Center by the fourth week of the quarter.
+The time and procedure to be followed in completing the evaluative process will be announced by the Testing Center.
 A special fee is charged for each challenge examination.
 See Tuition and Fees .

 - The result of the challenge is recorded as “Satisfactory” or “Unsatisfactory” on the student’s permanent record and is not used in computing grade point averages

 - The challenge application will normally be denied:

 - If the student is currently enrolled in the course